stuart-knock/docs/UserGuide/DataExchange.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is a geometry format (http://www.nitrc.org/projects/gifti/) under the
 Neuroimaging Informatics Technology Initiative (NIfTI) that allows exchange of
 brain data (surface, time series, shapes, labels ...).
-Basically this is format
+Basically format is
 XML based which stores both data and associated metadata in a single file, with
 .gii extension.

 If uploaded .gii file contains a surface (Cortical Surface or SkinAir) during
-import TVB stores found vertices / triangles and computes normals for them.
+import |TVB| stores found vertices / triangles and computes normals for them.

 In case .gii file contains a TimeSeries, user will be asked to specify what is
 the surface for which TimeSeries is imported.
 Important to know: number of
-vertices from imported time series must be the same like the one of the selected
+vertices from imported time series must be the same as the one selected for surface.
-surface.
 Otherwise import procedure will fail.

 File Format
 ***********